Max Fewtrell

 Maximilian Bradley Fewtrell (born 29 July 1999) is a British content creator and podcaster and former racing driver.
 He was the 2016 British F4 champion.

-He is the managing partner of Lando Norris' content and lifestyle company Quadrant and also hosts Quadrant's podcast named Quadcast alongside Izzy Hammond, the daughter of former Top Gear and The Grand Tour presenter Richard Hammond.
+Fewtrell is the managing partner of Lando Norris's content and lifestyle company Quadrant and also hosts Quadrant's podcast named Quadcast alongside Izzy Hammond, the daughter of the former Top Gear presenter Richard Hammond.

 Early life

 Fewtrell was born in Birmingham.
-At a young age, he moved to Malaysia first, then Singapore for 9 years.
-He also has an older brother, Sam, a younger brother, Theo, and an older sister Francesca.
+At a young age, he moved to Malaysia first, then Singapore for nine years.
+He has two brothers and an older sister.

 Racing career

 Karting

-Max began karting in 2009 at the age of ten after watching the Singapore Grand Prix.
-Fewtrell karted in Singapore but competed mainly in Malaysia.
+Fewtrell began karting in 2009 at the age of ten after watching the Singapore Grand Prix.
+He karted in Singapore but competed mainly in Malaysia.
 He went on to take major karting titles in 2013 and 2014.

 Lower formulae

 In 2015, Fewtrell graduated to single-seaters, partaking in the MRF Challenge where he finished eleventh.
 The following year, Fewtrell joined Carlin for a campaign in British F4.
 He took three victories and claimed the championship in the final race at Brands Hatch.